Living and Learning in Newing College

 UNIV 492 International Mentor Training: This 2-credit seminar is designed to help you better understand and implement strategies of peer mentorship and providing support to first-year international students on BU campus.
 You will be assigned an international student to mentor.

 Urban and Cultural Explorations in China: This is a six credit study abroad opportunity in China.
 The purpose of this study abroad program is to provide the students with a critical understanding of China’s urbanization, exploring how the complexity of the Chinese city both conforms to and defies conventional urban theories and experiences cities elsewhere around the world.
 The major theme of this study abroad program is to examine China’s urban development in the post-Maoist era.
 However, one cannot examine this urban development without paying attention to China’s culture and how it influences city structure.
 The program will be led by Professor John Chaffee and Collegiate Professor Mark Reisinger.

 Newing Leadership Program

-The Leadership Program will combine a classroom experience that you will earn INTERNSHIP CREDIT for as well as participation in area-wide traditions and events.
-Program participants will be housed in double rooms with private bathrooms in Newing.
-Participants will be automatically enrolled in the Leadership class that meets in the fall and spring semesters on Tuesdays from 6:30-8:30pm.
+The Leadership Program will combine a classroom experience as well as participation in, area-wide traditions and events.
+Accepted students will be enrolled in the Leadership class that meets in the fall and spring semesters on Tuesdays.
 The goal of the Program is to provide participants with leadership knowledge and opportunities within Newing, across campus, or in the Binghamton area.
 Must enroll in CDCI 395 (37) CRN 25642.